SERVING KING & COUNTRY I

 MILITARY CROSS FOR VICAR'S SON

 The Military cross has been awarded to Temporary Second Lieutenant Arthur Michael Durrant, 8th Battalion Royal North Lancashire Regiment (attached to 171st Tunnelling Company) as described in the London Gazette: "For conspicuous gallantry and resource near Frellingheim on 23rd December 1915 When a charge placed by our miners in a German gallery had only partially exploded and warned the enemy; Second Lieutenant Durrant, with two other officers, succeeded and placing a second charge which demolished the enemy's gallery.
 There was imminent danger throughout of the Germans exploding a mine.
 For several months Second Lieutenant Durrant has been carrying out dangerous work in almost constant contact with the enemy, and has set a fine example of coolness and determination."
 Lieut.
-A M Durrant is the son of Rev Arthur Durrant, vicar of Leverstock Gree
+A M Durrant is the son of Rev Arthur Durrant, vicar of Leverstock Green

 From the Hemel Hempstead Gazette, October 14 1916: